At the end of a query letter, it’s important to write something about yourself. But…what do you write?

 Degrees are usually only necessary for nonfiction titles.
 For example, if you wrote a book on World War II, it would be helpful if you had a history degree.
 That would showcase your knowledge.

-However, if you wrote a sci-fi book and wanted to talk about your English BA…that’s not as important.
-It doesn’t bring anything to the table that makes you stand out against other sci-fi writers.
+However, if you wrote a sci-fi book and wanted to talk about your English BA or MFA, it’s not as important.
+You can mention it, but it’s not a must.

 Yes!
 If you have been published before, mention it.
 Don’t spend forever talking about it, but a quick sentence or two is great.